Redundancy pay: a guide

 There is a calculator available online from HMRC that allows you to work out how much you should be entitled to.

 Voluntary redundancy pay

 In some cases, employers will give people the choice to take redundancy.
 This is usually offered to more long-term or senior employees but can also be put out as an offer to other members of staff to apply.

 As far as the law goes, your rights will not change in these instances as it is still thought of as dismissal.
 This means your employer will still have to go through the same process.

-You’re still eligible for statutory redundancy pay, however, you will generally be offered more as an incentive for applying.Get Started
+You’re still eligible for statutory redundancy pay, however, you will generally be offered more as an incentive for applying.Get debt help today

 If you’re facing redundancy, then your employer is legally obliged to treat you fairly and in line with what it says on your contract.
 This includes having a conversation with you about the redundancy and making sure you’re given the appropriate notice period.

 You have a right to a fair process, meaning that you can appeal your employer’s decision if you think you have been chosen for redundancy unreasonably.
 If you can’t get anywhere with this, then you can take them to a tribunal.